livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 #### Create Other Data Grids ####

-![](images/media_1240455973755_display.png)

 Now you can add other data grids to your project.
+Here the second data grid is in the same stack as the first.
 After adding the data grid you can set the *dgProps["row template"]* property to the long id of the first data grid's row template.

+![](images/media_1240455973755_display.png)

+>You can also see that the **Row Behavior** for *datagrid 2* is listed as coming
+>from the same template card as for the original *DataGrid 1* which we
+>obtained in the previous step.

-Alternatively you could also do the following:
+Alternatively you could also do the following: (here we are setting the properties of a data grid in a *second* stack)

     set the dgProps["row template"] of group "DataGrid 1" of stack "Untitled 1"\
      to the dgProps["row template"] of group "DataGrid 1" of stack "my program"